maltreanungkur/web/content/teaching/UDGRP/_index.md

 **Date**: November 25, 2024.<br>
 **Speaker**: Rinkiny Ghatak. <br>

-In this lecture, Rinkiny will cover basics of group theory, including:
+In this lecture, Rinkiny will cover the basics of group theory, including:
 - Definition of Group
 - Examples of Group
 - Subgroups